0xWise64/fbvid_downloader/README.md

-# Facebook Video Downloader
+# Facebook Video Downloader (Outdated)

-- A simple Python +3.x script to download videos from Facebook posts.
+**NOTE: As of a Facebook update that occurred within two weeks after the publication of this tool, it is no longer functioning correctly.
+I'm currently not maintaining this tool, so please be aware that the code provided here is outdated and not working.**

 # Setup and Usage